cbisaillon/udacity_machine_learning_course/README.md

 ## Sentiment Analysis
 In this exercise, I am training a RNN to prefict if a movie review is positive of negative.

+## CycleGan - Winter to Summer
+In this mini project, I built a CycleGan architecture that learns to transforms an summer landscape image into a winter landscape image.